- How It Works

 One from the coast!
 Peruvians love their ceviche, and it truly is some of the best, and the freshest in the world, a must try while traveling through Peru!

 A regular feature in menus across Peru, this dish is a national favorite.
-With influences from the Chino-Peruvian culture, this dish is an easy favourite for all Peruvians.
+With influences from the Chino-Peruvian culture, this dish is an easy favorite for all Peruvians.

 A desert that can be found by street sellers all around Peru, these are a backpackers dream.
 The freshest style of doughnut you can find, delicious, and most of the time, still warm when you order them.
 What could be better?